ownlytics/mcptix/README.md

 }
 ```

-### 4. Start the Epic Tracker UI
+### 4. Start the mcptix UI

 ```bash
 npx mcptix start
 ```

 This will start only the McpTix UI (API server).
 The MCP server will be started by your AI assistant when needed.
-This will start only the Epic Tracker UI (API server).
+This will start only the mcptix UI (API server).
 The MCP server will be started by your AI assistant when needed.

-### 5. Use Epic Tracker with your AI assistant
+### 5. Use mcptix with your AI assistant

 Once configured, your AI assistant will be able to: